m-solem/biol3004/README.md

-Foundations of Biology Lab II.
+Foundations of Biology Lab II (BIOL3004).
 This class involved a semester-long group project in which my group examined the effect of chronic condition diagnosis on the gut microbiome, using a prepublished dataset (cited below).

 Acknowledgements: Thank you to my group members (Andrew Stier, Kelia Nsoh, and Dosbol Narimanuly) for their contributions.
 Thank you to our Graduate TA (Natalie Bennett) for all of her assistance and guidance.